 IBM Netezza Data Warehouse Appliance

 If you use the legacy Netezza Spatial Package, ArcGIS requires that the spatial column in the table be named shape.
-If the name of the column is not shape, create a view on the table and alias the spatial column name to shape.
+If the name of the column is not shape, create a view on the table and set the alias of the spatial column to shape.

 Note that the spatial package you use affects how you configure the Netezza ODBC driver to connect to Netezza from client applications.